jijihohococo/ichi-orm/README.md

 Blog::observe(new BlogObserver);
 ```

-You can add many observers for one model
+You can also add many observers for one model

 ```php
 use App\Models\Blog;